ECCO-Summer-School/ESS25-Team_TOTS/README.md

 Question 2: At what extent our simulation including tidal computation derives from ECCOv4r5 solution without tides?
 To answer this question, we ran in parallel a 5years (1992-1997) 30 minutes time-step simulation with and without tides, asking for hourly sea level anomaly output, and monthly diagnostics.
 We then ran a 1-month simulation with high frequency outputs (dissipation, bottom drag, horizontal and vertical velocities, kinetic energy, viscosity…), with and without tides.

-List the specific project goals or research questions you want to answer.
-Think about what outcomes or deliverables you'd like to create (e.g. a series of tutorial notebooks demonstrating how to work with a dataset, results of an analysis to answer a science question, an example of applying a new analysis method, or a new python package).

-* Goal 1
-* Goal 2
-* ...

 ## Project Results